cconrad/cconrad.github.io/content/blog/2010-06-13-migrating-a-bunch-of-wordpress-blogs-to-a-single-wordpress-3-multi-site-installation.md

 ## Especially in case of Thesis 1.7:

-For Thesis, also see [/blog/thesis-customizations-i-like](/blog/thesis-customizations-i-like) to fix thumbs and post images.
+For Thesis, also see [how to fix thumbs and post images](/blog/thesis-customizations-i-like/).

 [https://kristarella.blog/2009/09/using-thesis-with-wpmu/](https://kristarella.blog/2009/09/using-thesis-with-wpmu/)